VacFind/Documentation/Database/links.md

 USA: National (United States)
 ETC: Miscellaneous
 ```

+If this field is blank, the "Miscellaneous" category is used

 ## `description`
 is an internal description of the resource at that link that is not displayed